Mortgages

 Photo: Morsa Images/Getty Images

 At some point in this process, it is also a good idea to open a Spanish bank account if you haven’t done so already.
 This way, you can deposit the money you need to pay the mortgage.
-Additionally, you will want to know your options for property insurance.
+Additionally, you should consider your options for property insurance.
 Banks usually require that you insure against fire and other disasters.

 Banks offering mortgages to expats in Spain